External Dependencies

 Library Name Patterns

-- The library name should be specified without extensions
+- The library name can be matched without extensions to allow cross-platform compatibility

 - For Windows: